Scotland’s Oldest Bridges.

 Masonry Arches, Shapes and Forces

-A key characteristic of masonry is that it has immense compressive strength but very low tensile strength, so stretching or bending must be avoided.
-The principles of Limit Analysis tells us that if it is possible to draw a line of thrust within an arch this will avoid tension and the arch will be safe, i. e., it will not collapse.
-The design of an arch must be such that the force-line of gravity is directed outwards and downwards within the voussoirs.
-Once this necessary condition is met, there is no need to consider the inherent strength of the material; it is the shape of the structure that governs its stability.
+Natural building masonry has immense compressive strength but very low tensile strength, so stretching or bending must be avoided.
+Limit Analysis tells us that if it is possible to draw a line of thrust within the stones of an arch this will avoid tension and the arch will not collapse; the design must be such that the force-line of gravity is directed outwards and downwards within the voussoirs.
+If this necessary condition is met, there is no need to consider the inherent strength of the material; it is the shape of the structure that governs its stability.
 However, it is the shape of the body of the arch itself that matters, not the loose surrounding infill material, spandrels or walls.
 The arch stones and the buttresses must contain the force line.

 Last updated Sept.
 24